Divided Dieudonn\'e crystals: Frames and windows

 Let us recall a version of the deformation lemma for windows.
-An endomorphism $f$ of an abelian group is called pointwise nilpotent if each element is annihilated by some power of $f$.
+An endomorphism $f$ of an abelian group is called \chang{locally} nilpotent if \chang{any} element is annihilated by some power of $f$.